Call Us 24/7!

 - Abuse victims who entered into the marriage in “good faith,” (must not be a forced marriage entered into solely for immigration purposes)

 - Victims of domestic violence who resided with the abusive spouse

 - An abuse victim is a person of good moral character

 - The victim was subjected to battery or extreme cruelty during the marriage

 What is The Role of an Immigration Lawyer?

 The main goal of VAWA is to end domestic violence against women and girls.
 If you are married to a U.S. citizen or lawful permanent resident who turned out to be abusive, you can file for self-petition under VAWA protection.
 This process requires strict confidentiality and must be kept from your abusive partner or parent.

-Therefore, if you are filing it without their knowledge, it is advisable to seek legal assistance from our experienced North Carolina immigration attorneys at Diener Law.
+Therefore, if you are filing it without their knowledge, it is advisable to seek legal assistance from our experienced North Carolina or California immigration attorneys at Diener Law.
 Our immigration law firm can guide you on how to strategically collect and organize the evidence you need to self-petition.